Got a Question? Drop Your Question Right >HERE< - Get an Immediate Response

 But as pointed out already, the merger happened to the dismay of many Christian leaders who thought that Saint Nicholas started to draw too much attention away from Christ.

-Read Also: Best Valentines Day Wishes, Sweet Messages, Romantic Quotes and Love Poems for Him or Her
+Read Also: Best Valentine’s Day Wishes, Sweet Messages, Romantic Quotes and Love Poems

 In Germany, parents were urged to teach their kids that the Christ-Child was the gift-giver.
 Actually, the name Kriss Kringle is the anglicized form of the German name for the “Christ-Child.”
 Ironically, in America the name Kriss Kringle came to be used synonymously with St. Nicholas, St. Nick, Santa Claus and even the English name Father Christmas; and of course, from America to the rest of the world.